 You need a Chromebook laptop with good battery life if you use the computer on the go.
 Most Chromebook laptops can last for about 10 hours, so you can start looking from there.
 There are also others with about 12 to 15 hours of playtime after full charge if you are willing to pay more money for it or compromise on other essential features of the laptop.

 Most budget Chromebook laptops are around $300 or less, mid-range laptops are within $300 to $600, while high-range laptops are about $600 and above.
 Of course, the more you are willing to pay, the higher the quality of the device.

 Final Thoughts on finding the best Chromebook for the money

 With Chromebooks, you now have the option of getting a device to take care of your modest needs or keep you connected during an emergency without going all the way to buy a bulky laptop.
 The Dell Inspiron 11.6″ HD Chromebook is probably the best budget Chromebook if you need something easy to use to gift an elderly person or your children.

 If you need something fancy, the HP 14″ HD Touchscreen Chromebook has got you covered.
 If you need a long-lasting device that ticks all the other boxes adequately, the Acer Chromebook Spin 15.6″ is the Chromebook for you.
-And if you need a device with a wonderful screen display at the cheapest of prices, then the Samsung Chromebook 3 should suit you just fine.
-The sine qua non of it all is that the best Chromebooks for the money are all cheap, efficient, versatile and durable.
+And if you need a device with a wonderful screen display at the cheapest of prices, then the Chromebook 3 should suit you just fine.
+The sine qua non of it all is that cheap Chromebook deals are all efficient, versatile and durable.

 You Can Also Read: Laptop For Becoming A Digital Nomad